zedparsa/Flowsense-ids/README.md

     size = df["length"]
 ```

+Conceptually, you are defining the sampling grid for your signals.
+By flooring time to integer seconds, every packet is assigned to a 1-second window, turning “events in time” into “counts and statistics per window.”
+Building a continuous global index from the first to last window matters because gaps become meaningful zeros (no traffic) rather than missing timestamps that can confuse plots and models.

 Key implementation notes:
 > - `np.floor(time)` defines the 1-second window ID; it is simple, explainable, and consistent.
 > - `global_index` guarantees a continuous timeline; gaps become explicit zeros instead of missing rows, which is crucial for plotting and ML.